Zanduz/containers-workshop/exercise-4.md

 4. Specify the running containers name.
 5. Specify the name of the image being built.
 6. Test the application with `sudo docker compose up --build`.
+7. Make sure to bring down the deployment again with `sudo docker compose down` when done.

 ## Navigation